This page contains links to related web sites that you may find useful. Try the following:

 - Consumer resources

-Another excellent database of quality-reviewed systematic reviews.
-The DARE site contains brief commentaries on the methodological quality of systematic reviews.
+NIHR Evidence have been producing summaries of new research published in 2015 to present.
+Before 2015, DARE produced a database of quality-reviewed systematic reviews.
 Some of the systematic reviews indexed on PEDro have DARE commentaries, links to these are available in the PEDro Detailed Search Results page.

 Direct, hyperlinked access to full text high quality systematic reviews, randomised trials and guidelines, organised by area of clinical practice.